Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 No limitations Malta

-10 years Lithuania, Luxembourg
+10 years Luxembourg

 6 years Cyprus, Ireland, UK (except Scotland)

-5 years Bulgaria, France, Greece, Hungary, Spain
+5 years France, Greece, Spain, Belgium

 *Czech Republic: notify your carrier about the flight disruption within 6 months, and then your claim for EU delay compensation will remain active for 3 years.